quickemailverification/quickemailverification-php/README.md

 - `402` - You are running out of your credit limit.
 - `404` - Requested API can not be found on server.
 - `429` - Too many requests.
 Rate limit exceeded.

+## Sandbox Mode
+QuickEmailVerification single email verification API sandbox mode helps developers to test their integration against simulated results.
+Requesting against sandbox endpoint is totally free and no credits will be deducted from actual credit quota.

+Please refer our [knowledge base](http://docs.quickemailverification.com/email-verification-api/sandbox-mode) to learn more about sandbox mode.

 ## License
 MIT